 Chihuahua is the smallest dog in the world, while Irish wolfhound is the largest dog in the world.

 Since the Neolithic period, humans have always been accompanied by dogs, many dog breeds were already present at that time.

-The “canis familiaris” bones, which is the scientific name for a dog dating back to 6000 BC, show that there were actually two types of breeds: one of the type of “dog” and one of the type “sloughi” also called barbarian greyhound.
+The “Canis familiaris” bones, which is the scientific name for a dog dating back to 6000 BC, show that there were actually two types of breeds: one of the types of “dog” and one of the type “Sloughi” also called barbarian greyhound.